 The big question for most people is less about which type of implant is right for them, and more about what the dental implants cost is going to be.

 It’s one thing to get an estimated cost for the dental implants, depending on how many teeth you need.
 Where the costs add up is in the other procedures you might need, which will be identified during your free dentist consultation.
 These include:

 - Imaging such as X-rays, which is a vital part of the process.
-We’ll use the results of your scans to identify compromised teeth, see how much jawbone you have (and how healthy it is), and figure out the best placement for the implants.
+We’ll use the results of your scans to identify compromised teeth, see how much jawbone you have (and how healthy it is), and figure out the placement for the implants.
 Scans range from $25 to $200, depending on the type you need and the number required for your individual situation.

 - Extraction of any damaged or decayed teeth, to make way for the implants.
 Tooth extractions vary between $75 and $650, depending on the location of the tooth and its complexity.
 If you need surgical extraction with anesthetic, or a root canal procedure, that obviously pushes up the overall dental implants cost significantly.